 Accessible Trails Guide Booklet

-In 2015, OSMP published a guide booklet for people with disabilities, Boulder OSMP Accessible Trails and Sites.
+In 2015, OSMP published a guide booklet for people with disabilities, Boulder OSMP Accessible Trails and Sites PDF.
 The trails and natural sites in this guide book should be accessible to the average wheelchair, walker or scooter user.
 Thirty sites and trails are covered in detail in the guide book.
 We describe each location in terms of its natural and cultural history attractions, available facilities like bathrooms and accessible picnic areas, and analyze its difficulty of access.
 We hope you find the guide useful, and welcome your comments for upcoming editions.
-Also, check out the Accessibility Trail Rankings document which shows accessibility ratings for OSMP and Boulder County Parks & Open Space trails and includes ease of use, scenery, shade access, mileage and more.
+Also, check out the Accessibility Trail Rankings PDF document which shows accessibility ratings for OSMP and Boulder County Parks & Open Space trails and includes ease of use, scenery, shade access, mileage and more.
 And don't miss the Accessible Trails Videos that show you what it's like to wheelchair-hike these trails.

 Follow this link to visit Boulder County Parks and Open Space's accessibility webpage.